 Summary of the article

-- Problem: Browsing Chinese websites outside of the country is extremely slow and some content is restricted (for examples videos on Youku, Tudou, Sohu and LeTV)
+- Problem: Browsing Chinese websites outside of the country is extremely slow and some content is restricted (for example videos and streaming on Bilibili, Youku, ManguoTV, iQiy, or PPTV)

 - Reason: The Great Firewall and geographic restrictions (copyright laws)

-- The best way to resolve this: A VPN with a server in China
+- The best way to resolve this: A VPN with servers in China

-- What VPN do we recommend: TorGuard VPN and Hide My Ass are to date the best VPNs that we have found for accessing the Chinanet.
-You can click here to try out TorGuard VPN or here to try out Hide My Ass.
+- What VPN do we recommend: Transocks, VPN Area and Hide My Ass are to date the best VPNs that we have found for accessing the Chinanet.

-- Who do we recommend use a VPN with a server in China?: People of Chinese origin who live outside of the country, Mandarin students and people who due to their job or for other reasons need to do research on China.
+- Who do we recommend using a VPN with servers in China?: People of Chinese origin who live outside of the country, Mandarin students, and people who due to their job or for other reasons need access to resources hosted in China.

 Accessing Chinese websites from outside of China